-Increased budget accuracy and better structure of the risk work when Lund University selects Hypergene
+Increased budget accuracy and better risk work structure with Hypergene

-For Lund University, one of Europe's leading universities, the budget and forecasting work has considerably improved since Hypergene was introduced.
-Among other things, the whole organisation now follows a common work process using the same definitions of different concepts.
+Lund University, one of Europe's leading universities, has significantly improved its budgeting and forecasting work through introducing Hypergene.
+Among other improvements, the whole organisation now follows a common working process, using the same definitions of different concepts.

 Lund University is one of Europe's leading universities within higher education and research in the fields of technology, science, law, social sciences, economics, medicine, humanities, theology, art, music and theatre.
-The organisation comprises 40,000 students and over 7,400 employees, where the largest part of operations is within research.
+The university has around 40,000 students and over 7,400 employees, and the major part of its activities are within research.

-The organisation is divided into eight faculties with a large number of underlying institutions and departments.
-Administration and services are managed jointly, while at the various departments, a couple of hundred economists are involved in the economic work.
+The organisation is divided into eight faculties, and there are many underlying institutions and departments.
+Administration and services are managed jointly, while at the various departments, around 200 economists are involved in the economic work.

-The challenges that Lund University was facing also exist at other universities and colleges.
-Above all, there was a need to improve the budget process to make it uniform and efficient, and to increase the quality of budgets and forecasts.
+The challenges that Lund University faced are shared by other higher education institutes.
+Above all, there was a need to make the budget process more uniform and efficient, and to increase the quality of budgets and forecasts.

 Previously, Excel was primarily used for the budget process in a non-transparent and labor intensive manner.
-Gradually, the university requested a coherent risk analysis tool in order to get better overview and follow-up on risk management as well as to facilitate and systematize analysis and documentation.
+The university needed a coherent risk analysis tool to get a better overview and improve the follow-up on risk management, as well as to facilitate and systematise analysis and documentation.

-- To gain control over risk management in order to work more proactively.
+- Vital to gain control over risk management in order to work more proactively.

 In addition to the need for better support for budgeting and forecasting, there were requests for analysis tools.
-In their quest to find and evaluate suitable suppliers, Lund University reached out to CGI.
+In its quest to find and evaluate suitable suppliers, Lund University reached out to CGI.

-"We were helped to sift the market and find out which system solutions met our requirements.
-Three different solutions were presented, one of which fell away early on.
+"CGI helped us to search the market for solutions that would meet our requirements.
+Three different solutions were presented, one of which was eliminated early on.
 Finally, Hypergene was selected."